Practices with Promise Success Story

 - Program Area(s): Adult Basic & Secondary Education

-100% of participating students completed the course and earned full credit.
-This data reflects that the co-teaching model achieved the target of the model program.
+One hundred percent of participating students completed the course and earned full college credit, achieving the goal of the program.